iesplin/ansible-role-crackmapexec/README.md

 ansible-role-crackmapexec
 =========

-Ansible role to install the 'Bleeging-Edge' version of CrackMapExec from the official GitHub repo
+Ansible role to install the Bleeding-Edge version of CrackMapExec from the official GitHub repo

 Example Playbook
 ----------------